Father Christmas: Appearances in public

 The blurring of public roles occurred quite rapidly.
 In an 1854 newspaper description of the public Boxing Day festivities in Luton, Bedfordshire, a gift-giving Father Christmas/Santa Claus figure was already being described as 'familiar': "On the right-hand side was Father Christmas's bower, formed of evergreens, and in front was the proverbial Yule log, glistening in the snow ...
 He wore a great furry white coat and cap, and a long white beard and hair spoke to his hoar antiquity.
 Behind his bower he had a large selection of fancy articles which formed the gifts he distributed to holders of prize tickets from time to time during the day ...
 Father Christmas bore in his hand a small Christmas tree laden with bright little gifts and bon-bons, and altogether he looked like the familiar Santa Claus or Father Christmas of the picture book."
-Discussing the shops of Regent Street in London, another writer noted in December of that year, "you may fancy yourself in the abode of Father Christmas or St. Nicholas himself."
+Discussing the shops of Regent Street in London, another writer noted in December of that year that "you may fancy yourself in the abode of Father Christmas or St. Nicholas himself."

 During the 1860s and the 1870s, Father Christmas became a popular subject on Christmas cards, where he was shown in many different costumes.
 Sometimes he gave presents and sometimes received them.